 Established in 1893, UC Press serves all ten campuses of the University of California, and is a department of the University of California Office of the President.
 All manuscripts undergo extensive peer-review, which includes outside readings by field experts.
 The imprint of UC Press is controlled by a faculty editorial committee composed of twenty members of the Academic Senate, which is representative of the ten campuses of the University, and this committee exercises the final acceptance of all books and periodicals published by UC Press.

-University of California Press publishes general interest and scholarly books in the broad categories listed with the editors names.
+University of California Press publishes general interest books, scholarly books, and textbooks in the broad categories listed with the editors names.
 We do not generally publish new fiction, religious inspiration or revelation, children's books, Festschriften, conference volumes, unrevised dissertations, or autobiographies.

 If you would like to submit to a particular series, please visit the series page for relevant submissions information.

-Please note, your book need not fit into one of our series to be considered for publication.
-However it should fall within one of our existing publishing fields.
-To determine whether or not the press publishes in your field, please visit the description of editors and their lists.
+Note that a book does not need to fit into a series to be considered for publication, however, it should fall within one of our existing publishing fields.
+To determine whether or not the press publishes in your field, please review the description of editors and their lists.

-UC Press does accept simultaneous submissions, but requests that you keep the editor informed of the status of manuscripts submitted to other publishers.
+UC Press accepts simultaneous submissions, but requests that you keep the editor informed of the status of manuscripts submitted to other publishers.

-If you would like to have your manuscript returned to you after the waiting period, please state this in writing, and include a self-addressed stamped envelope.
-Please do not send original materials and keep a copy of everything you send.
+If you would like to have your hardcopy submission returned to you after consideration, please state this in writing, and include a self-addressed stamped envelope.
+Please do not send original art with your submission.

-A proposal should give the UC Press editors and marketing staffmost of whom will not be specialists in your areaclear and detailed idea of what your book will be about.
-Your initial submission should include a letter of introduction, a proposal as outlined below, your CV or resume, and a sample chapter or two.
+A proposal should give the UC Press editors and marketing staff—most of whom will not be specialists in your area—clear and detailed idea of what your book will be about.
+Your initial submission should include a letter of introduction, a proposal that addresses the topics outlined below, your CV or resume, and a sample chapter or two.
+There is no set format, but a good proposal will include the things outlined below.

-In a few paragraphs, describe the work.
-Be sure to include what you consider to be the outstanding, distinctive, or unique features of the work.
-This narrative description should explain the proposed book's purpose, themes, arguments, scope, contribution to scholarship, and place in the literature.
-Please state your argument concisely and clearly.
+In two or three paragraphs, describe the work.
+This narrative description should identify the audience for which the book is envisioned, explain the proposed book's purpose, how it will achieve that purpose, and what you consider to be the outstanding, distinctive, or unique features of the work.
+Also include the relevant themes, arguments, contribution to scholarship, and place in the literature.

 Include a detailed outline of the book with paragraph-length descriptions of each chapter.